commschamp/cc.asn1.commsdsl/README.md

 ```

 # Examples
-Below is a list of available examples that use definitions from this project to define
+Below is a list of available examples that use definition of ASN.1 fields from this project to define
 their own data structures.

 - [cc.x509.commsdsl](https://github.com/commschamp/cc.x509.commsdsl) - Contains definition of the